Brazil travel advisories

 <Returning to Japan>

-If you have submitted a paper residence notification, please submit a return notification to our Embassy by email or other means.
+If you have submitted a paper residence notification, please submit a return notification to our embassy by email or other means.

 https://www.ezairyu.mofa.go.jp/RRnet/index.html

-*In order to protect your family, friends, and colleagues in the event of a disaster or unrest, please encourage your acquaintances, business travelers, and tourists to file a Residence Notification (for stays of 3 months or more) or register with Tabi-Regi (for stays of less than 3 months) so that information on safety measures can reach as many people as possible.
+*In order to protect your family, friends, and colleagues in the event of a disaster or unrest, please inform your acquaintances, business travelers, and tourists to submit a Residence Notification (for stays of 3 months or more) or register with Tabi-Regi (for stays of less than 3 months) so that information on safety measures can reach as many people as possible.

-[Contact Information]
+[Contact information]

-Consulate-General of Japan in Sao Paulo, Consular Section
+Consulate-General of Japan in Sao Paulo, Consular Section, Japanese Nationals Protection Section, Tel: (55-11) 3254-0100

 Email: cgjassist@sp.mofa.go.jp

-Homepage https://www.sp.br.emb-japan.go.jp/itprtop_ja/index.html
+Homepage: https://www.sp.br.emb-japan.go.jp/itprtop_ja/index.html